-- 3. Read the information in the following boxes.
-Write the name of the conception of the language approach they belong to. - Explain with your team the elaborated graphic layout.
+3. Read the information in the following boxes.
+Write the name of the conception of the language approach they belong to.

-Conception of the language in the approach: Structuralist, Functional, and focused on practices of the language.
+Conception of the language in the approach: Structural.
+Functional and social practices of the language.

-Learning objectives: Systematic-normative, semantic-functional, and socio-cultural
+Learning Objectives: Systematic-normative, semantic-functional and social-cultural.